 Whenever we make lunch plans, I always ask if she has anywhere in mind, and she always says she trusts me.
 (Thanks Breanna!)

-As I’ve been itching to try some more ethnic restaurants in the city, for our lunch I chose one that I drive by often: Afghan Chopan Kebab on 10756 101 Street.
+As I’ve been itching to try some more culturally diverse restaurants in the city, for our lunch I chose one that I drive by often: Afghan Chopan Kebab on 10756 101 Street.
 Their website says they are the first Afghani restaurant in our city, serving up the healthiest, freshest and most authentic Afghani cuisine.

 Afghan Chopan Kebab has a really nice interior.
 It’s pretty spacious and tidy, with slick floors.
 There’s a TV screen in the back that plays Afghanistan TV shows which makes for a nice authentic addition to the room.